Discover more from Inner Wilds

-If you explore a worldview where Reality is alive and responsive, and the meaning of your life is constantly negotiated by your relationships to your environment, your loved ones, the currents of Reality — that world will also explore you.
+If you explore a worldview where Reality is alive and responsive, and the meaning of your life is constantly negotiated by your relationships to your environment, your loved ones, the currents of Value and Reality that move through you — that world will also explore you.

-On and on and on; whether you're accepting the default worldviews you were given, or exploring new belief systems and ways of viewing reality, the relationship is not a one-way street.
-When you gaze into Reality, Reality gazes back.
-When you gaze into delusion, delusion gazes back.
+Whether you're accepting the default worldviews you were given, or exploring new belief systems and ways of viewing reality, the relationship is not a one-way street.
+When you venture into Reality, Reality ventures back into you.
+When you walk into delusion, delusion walks back into you.

 7. The Overstory